NathanielPrescott/Performance/gRPCvREST/README.md

 ## Performance
 Currently, due to the data conversion that needs to occur between WebAssembly and the JS layer, the performance of gRPC with WASM is exponentially slower which makes sense now that I have learned the limits of WebAssembly's data transport layer.
-The performance using the test_service project makes more sense using gRPC directly between two services though it is slower than I expect it should be.
+The performance using the test_service project makes more sense using gRPC directly between two services, especially after I added streaming to the gRPC proto.

 I'll post images of my performance tests here later.